vavardan/OCI-DNS-view/Deployment.md

 # **[OCI Private DNS configuration and deployment guide](#)**

 ## **Overview**
-This guide provides step-by-step instruction on how to configure and deploy OCI Private DNS on top of existing Hub & Spoke architecture.
+This guide provides step-by-step instruction on how to configure and deploy OCI Private DNS on top of existing [OCI Open LZ](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/blueprints/one-oe/runtime/one-stack/readme.md) - Hub & Spoke architecture.
 While it uses the [Hub A model](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/hub_a/readme.md) as a reference, the process is applicable to all [Hub models](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/readme.md).<br>
 The components highlighted in the architecture diagram below will be implemented as part of this process.

 <img src="images/dns-arch.png" width="900" height="value">